 The mixture comes out nice and thick, and yes it is red.
 This blackberry puree is going in the buttercream but I’m going to tell you that this sauce is perfect on ice cream, toast, pancakes, over a block of cream cheese, inside a crepe; there are so many ways to use this, it’s that good.

-While beating in the butter at one point the buttercream may look like it is separating, don’t worry, just keep beating and it will come together.
+- With the mixer running add one tablespoon of butter at a time and continue mixing until all the butter is incorporated.
+While beating in the butter at one point the buttercream may look like it is separating, don't worry, just keep beating and it will come together.

 Whip in the blackberry puree until combined and then you are ready to spread on your cooled cakes.